merryHunter/house-price-prediction-service/README.md

 # House Pricing Prediction Service

 This is a demo of a simple linear regression model.

 ## Pre requisites

-`pip install -r requirements.txt`
+`python -m pip install -r requirements-dev.txt`

+Main dependencies are Pandas and Scikit-learn.

 ## Training model

 `python .\train.py '..\data\Real estate.csv' `

+Rigde Regression model is traing on housing data.
 Output of model training will be a joblib model artifact (scikit-learn pipeline object) in folder `ml/models/house_price_<timestamp>.joblib`.

 Feature engineering is extremely basic only to show re-use of feature transformation during training and inference stages.
 Potentially, pairwise features, distance to closest city, more boolean flags can be computed.